Richard V. Moore

-Richard Vernon Moore Sr. (November 20, 1906 – January 2, 1994) was an American educator, who served as the third president of Bethune-Cookman College in Daytona Beach, Florida (1947–75).
+Richard Vernon Moore Sr. (November 20, 1906 – January 2, 1994) was an American educator, principal, and university president.
+He served as the third president of Bethune-Cookman College in Daytona Beach, Florida (1947–1975).
+Moore was also the state of Florida's first African-American Supervisor of Secondary Schools for Negroes.

+Early life and education

 Moore was born on November 20, 1906, in Quincy, Florida.
 He attended elementary and junior schools in Quincy before receiving his high school training at Georgia Normal and Agricultural College.

+In 1932, Moore graduated with a bachelor of arts degree from Knoxville College in Tennessee.
+He received a masters degree from Atlanta University in 1944.

+Career

-In 1932 he graduated with a Bachelor of Arts from Knoxville College, Tennessee.
-He went on to a Masters from Atlanta University in 1944.
-Moore commenced his career as an instructor of Social Studies and Coach of Athletics at Pinellas High School in Clearwater, Florida (1932–34), after which he was appointed the principal of Union Academy in Tarpon Springs, Florida (1934–37), then principal of Booker T. Washington High School in Pensacola, Florida (1944–45) and Florida's first African-American Supervisor of Secondary Schools for Negros.
+Moore commenced his career as an instructor of Social Studies and Coach of Athletics at Pinellas High School in Clearwater, Florida (1932 to 1934), after which he was appointed the principal of Union Academy in Tarpon Springs, Florida (1934 to 1937), principal of Rosenwald High School in Panama City, Florida (1937 to 1944), then principal of Booker T. Washington High School in Pensacola, Florida (1944 to 1945) and Florida's first African-American Supervisor of Secondary Schools for Negroes.

 Moore was appointed president of Bethune-Cookman in 1947.
 On June 30, 1975, Moore retired as president of the college, during his 28-year tenure, the college grew from 400 to 1,200 students (whilst maintaining an 18:1 faculty student ratio), tripled the number of buildings to 25 (with the construction of the Heyn Chapel (1961), Helen Kottle Memorial Classroom building (1964), Lefevre Residence Hall (1966), Charles Parlin Student Center (1966), Swisher Library (1970), and Ja-Flo Davis Residence Hall (1972), increased its endowment by $800,000, was accredited by the Southern Association of Colleges and Schools in 1970, and joined the United Negro College Fund.

 Moore was awarded honorary doctoral degrees from fourteen different universities, including Edward Waters College (1948), Knoxville College (1950), Morris Brown College (1969), Syracuse University (1969), Claflin College (1969), Jacksonville University (1970), Ohio Northern University (1971), Florida Institute of Technology (1972), Florida International University (1972), Bethune-Cookman College (1973), Rust College (1974), Florida Southern College (1975), Florida Atlantic University (1975) and University of Florida (1983).